by Catherine Pratt

 There’s a very good reason why jealousy is known as the green eyed monster.

 It can cause perfectly rational people to suddenly turn into raging creatures of anger and hate.
 In seconds, it can destroy what should be a happy celebration as well as permanently destroy relationships between family, friends, co-workers and even your neighbours.

 I had a good reminder of how quickly jealousy can rear it’s ugly head the other day when a friend called to tell me she’d gotten engaged.
 I could hear the happiness in her voice and I was thrilled for her.
 She’d been waiting for this for a long time.
 I knew it was a good match for her and it would bring great joy to her.

 So, now you’re completely confused.
 How could that possibly set off an episode of jealousy in anyone?
 Well, jealousy is all about a deep internal hurt within the person feeling that emotion.
 And for me, the hurt has to do with the fact that I always wanted a romantic proposal and an engagement ring but I never got them when I got engaged.
 It just didn’t work out that way.
-So, now whenever someone talks about this subject, I sometimes get very jealous.
+So, until I figured out what was going on, whenever someone spoke about this subject, I sometimes got very jealous.